 Structures and stability of calcium and magnesium carbonates at mantle pressures

-Predicting stable structures of calcium and magnesium carbonate is crucial for understanding the Earth's deep carbon cycle.
+The stable structures of calcium and magnesium carbonate at high pressures are crucial for understanding the Earth's deep carbon cycle.

 C. Pickard, R. Needs